EvanSkiStudios/Raccoon-Mischief/README.md

 * B_IgnorePluginGetInstalledFlag > Sets a flag for checking features of other plugins, Setting this to true will ignore checking if the referenced plugin is installed
 * B_TurtlesTrollFeatures > Toggles whether if Features for [Mercerenies' A-Turtles-Troll](https://github.com/Mercerenies/a-turtles-troll) should run or not
 * B_PlayersDropSkulls > Toggles if players will drop skulls on death
+* B_PufferfishConversion > Toggles if Pufferfish struck by lightning convert to Guardians
+* B_CustomPlayerJoinLeaveMessages > Toggles if the server should give the Custom join and leave messages

 ## Commands
 * RMVer > Returns the current Version of the installed plugin